 Water quality and availability is a critical issue across the CMAC area, as the City of Melton is located in an area of low rainfall, with increasing water demands from competing uses such as irrigation for agriculture and increasingly from urban areas.
-These pressures are likely to be exacerbated in coming years as the Employment area and develops.
+These pressures are likely to be exacerbated in coming years as the centre develops.